Swarchal/phenoScreen/README.md

 An R package for analysing and plotting multivariate screening data in 96 and 384-well plates.

+**Pretty broken as dplyr is unstable and keeps breaking things** :thumbsdown:

 **Note:** Functions related specifically to multi-well plates have been moved to the [`platetools`](https://www.github.com/swarchal/platetools) package which is now on CRAN :tada:

 To install with the devtools package: